spencermountain/wtf_wikipedia/tests/README.md

   `types/index.d.ts`.
 If you add or change a method, update the table in `contract/methods.test.js`.
 - `golden/` — snapshot files for large json outputs.
 Never edit them by hand;
-  regenerate with `npm run goldens:update` and review the diff.
+  regenerate with `pnpm run goldens:update` and review the diff.

 ## rules